awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-import.md

 You can output the results of your Amazon Redshift query in one of the following locations:
 + The default Amazon S3 bucket
 + An Amazon S3 output location that you specify

+You can either import the entire dataset or sample a portion of it\.
+For Amazon Redshift, it provides the following sampling options:
++ None – Import the entire dataset\.
++ First K – Sample the first K rows of the dataset, where K is an integer that you specify\.
++ Randomized – Takes a random sample of a size that you specify\.
++ Stratified – Takes a stratified random sample\.
+A stratified sample preserves the ratio of values in a column\.

 The default Amazon S3 bucket is in the same AWS Region in which your Studio instance is located to store Amazon Redshift query results\.
 For more information, see [Imported Data Storage](#data-wrangler-import-storage)\.